Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

-If $|T|=k$ then $H'$ is a forest consisting of isolated nodes.
+By Lemma~\ref{propo:connectedness} we find that $|T|=k$ or $|T|=k-1$.
+First suppose that $|T|=k$.
+Then $H'$ is a forest consisting of isolated nodes.
 So its $\alpha'$ and $\beta'$ nodes are in the same component if and only if they are the same.
-This holds if and only if $\alpha'\restr_T=\beta'\restr_T$, and either $H,\ell$ is a $(k-1,k)$-color-complete graph or a forest with an $\alpha$-$\beta$-path of length zero.
-Clearly the $\alpha$-$\beta$-path in $H'$ has length zero in this case, and the label of its node is $\alpha\restr_T$.
-This shows how we can deduce the essential information if $|T|=k$, so we may now now assume that $|T|=k-1$ (Proposition~\ref{propo:connectedness}).
-Then Lemma~\ref{lem:invariantIntroduce} shows that $H'$ is a forest if and only if $H$ is a forest.
-Proposition~\ref{propo:StopWhenNO} shows that if $H'$ has no $\alpha$-$\beta$-path, then $H$ has no $\alpha$-$\beta$-path.
+This holds if and only if $\alpha'\restr_T=\beta'\restr_T$, and either $(H,\ell)$ is a $(k-1,k)$-color-complete graph or a forest with an $\alpha$-$\beta$-path of length~0.
+Clearly the $\alpha$-$\beta$-path in $H'$ has length~0 in this case, and the label of its node is $\alpha\restr_T$.
+This shows that we can deduce, in polynomial time, the essential information for $H'$ if $|T|=k$.

+Now suppose that $|T|=k-1$.
+Recall that $(H,\ell)$ is either a $(k-2,k)$-color-complete graph or a forest that satisfies the INP.
+Then by Lemma~\ref{lem:invariantIntroduce} the following holds.
+If $(H,\ell)$ is a $(k-2,k)$-color-complete graph, then $(H',\ell')$ is a $(k-1,k)$-color-complete graph.
+If $H$ is a forest that satisfies the INP, then $H'$ is a forest that satisfies the INP.
+Hence, $H'$ is a forest if and only if $H$ is a forest.
+Below we show how to deduce in polynomial time the essential information for $H'$.